NvC-DmN-CH/AutoVTF/README.md

 ## Details
 - Supports PSD files!
-- Updates VTF files while preserving settings such as flags, image format, version, and considers if mipmaps exist, changes target image format to be the opaque or the transparent variant (DXT5/DXT1, BGRA888/RGB888, IA88/I8) for optimization
+- Updates VTF files while preserving settings such as flags, image format, version, and considers if mipmaps exist, changes target image format to the transparent or opaque variant (DXT5/DXT1, BGRA8888/RGB888, IA88/I8) for optimization
 - Images can be any size, they are automatically resized to the nearest power of two